 Because automatic merging can be undone, it is safe to try an automatic merge to see what it will do.
 If you are unhappy with the automatic merge results, use the Undo button in the ribbon to reverse the automatic merge.

 Previewing an automatic merge is a useful way of quickly highlighting the conflicting sections of the files being compared.
+Using the Mark conflicts ribbon button, it is also possible to mark potential merging conflicts without first performing an automatic merge.

 Clearing markers and text dimming